Types of Aid - Scholarships

 Please provide us with the following information:

-Student’s ID number, if known.
-(Do not include the student’s Social Security Number.
-The University of West Florida has discontinued the use of Social Security Number as primary identifier for students.
-If Social Security Number is the only known identifier, use only the last 4 digits, e.g., xxx-xx-4321
+- Student's ID number, if known.
+Do not include the student's Social Security Number.
+UWF has discontinued the use of the SSN as primary identifier for students.
+If the SSN is the only known identifier, use only the last 4 digits, e.g., xxx-xx-4321

 - Name of scholarship